-Trustees/Governors Academies Parent/carer Regularly review attendance data and help school leaders focus support on the pupils who need it Inform the child's social worker if there are any unexplained absences and if their name is to be deleted from the register.
+Trustees/Governors Academies Parent/carer

+Regularly review attendance data and help school leaders focus support on the pupils who need it Inform the child's social worker if there are any unexplained absences and if their name is to be deleted from the register.
 Work with the school and local authority to help them understand their child's barriers to attendance.
+Proactively engage with the

 Proactively engage with the support offered.